Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 Oh, if you have to think about it.

-Sorry, keep going back.
+Sorry, keep going that.

-I was relieved the time I found out in Queensland that I was one year too young
+I was relieved the time I found out in Queensland

-to go skydiving with my dad and sister.
+that I was one year too young to go skydiving with my dad and sister.

 And I doubted that I could do it.

-And then when they said you doubt it, you could fall out of a plan.
+And then when they said, you doubt it, you could fall out of a plan.

-And when they said I wasn't allowed,
+And when they said I wasn't allowed, I inside was like, thank God.

 But outwardly was like, oh, come on.